Frank Sheeran: Organized crime and the Teamsters Union

 When he left the service, Sheeran became a driver for Food Fair and he met Russell Bufalino in 1955 when Bufalino offered to help him fix his truck, and later worked jobs driving him around and making deliveries.
-Sheeran also operated out of a bar located in Sharon Hill, Pennsylvania which was run by Bill Distanisloa, a soldier under the then powerful Philadelphia crime family captain and future acting boss Angelo Bruno.
+Sheeran also operated out of a bar located in Sharon Hill, Pennsylvania, which was run by Bill Distanisloa, a soldier under the then powerful Philadelphia crime family captain and future acting boss Angelo Bruno.

 According to his biography, Sheeran's first murder was killing Whispers DiTullio, a gangster who had hired him to destroy the Cadillac Linen Service in Delaware for $10,000.
 However, Sheeran did not know that Angelo Bruno had a large stake in the linen service.
 Sheeran was spotted outside the business and was brought in for questioning.
 Bufalino had convinced Bruno to spare Sheeran but he ordered Sheeran to kill DiTullio as retribution.
 Sheeran was also suspected of the murder of Joe Gallo at Umberto's Clam House on April 7, 1972.

 Bufalino introduced Sheeran to Teamsters International President Jimmy Hoffa.
 According to Sheeran, Hoffa became a close friend and used Sheeran for muscle, including the assassination of disloyal union members and members of rival unions threatening the Teamsters' turf.
 Sheeran claimed that in the first conversation he had with Hoffa over the phone, Hoffa started by saying, "I heard you paint houses" — mob code for "I heard you kill people" (the "paint" being spattered blood).
 Sheeran later became acting president of Local 326 of the Teamsters Union in Wilmington, Delaware.

+Gunrunning claims

+Sheeran claimed to his biographer Charles Brandt that on the orders of Jimmy Hoffa and Russell Bufalino he drove a truck from Baltimore to Florida containing weapons that would be used in the Bay of Pigs invasion in 1961.
+He stated that he was involved with David Ferrie in this endeavor who he met at Baltimore, there Ferrie informed him that he was to drop a trailer full of weapons, which had come from the Maryland National Guard, off to E. Howard Hunt of the CIA in Florida.